-HUM-212 Applied Research and Development Skills (3 CR)
+HUM2012 Applied Research and Development Skills (3 CR)

-Applied Research and Development Skills (HUM-212) introduces students to applied research methods and techniques, and informs them of the relationship between research and development.
+This course introduces students to applied research methods and techniques and informs them of the relationship between research and development.
 Students develop applied research skills in engineering, gain knowledge on how to integrate research design and methodology to industrial development, and learn how to write a study plan based on a critical review of scientific reports/projects.
 Furthermore, students learn how to research new technology and plan R&D projects.
+Lecture 3 hours/week